 Won't my spouse automatically get everything I have?

 People automatically assume that all assets would go to their spouse upon death.
 But it doesn't play that way.
 The reality is that the law varies by state.
 When you die without a will, the state decides who gets what.
-In Georgia, the state where I live, when someone dies without a will their spouse only gets a third of an estate and the rest is divided among other family members.
+For example, below is how it works in Georgia, the state where I live.
+I'm quoting from Nolo.com, a great free resource I love for all things legal:

-It's different in every state.
-But the state decides who gets what, often by statute done by the state legislature.
+Of course, the specifics are different in every state.
+But in general, the state decides who gets what, often by statute done by the state legislature.
 The percent of people with family and no will is huge.
 Here are numbers from a recent survey reported in the New York Post:

 - 80% of people between the ages of 35 - 44 have no will.